 Is there a right approach to relocating with cats?

-While moving with cats may pose a lot of difficulties, you can still work out an action plan to make the move easier on them.
+While moving with cats may pose a lot of difficulties, you can still work out an action plan to make a move easier on them.

-After visiting a vet you may also learn how to deal with your cat’s potential reactions.
-Travelling is rather stressful for cats so consider getting a prescription for some sedatives or anti-anxiety medication to make the moving easier on your feline friend.
+After visiting a vet, you may also learn how to deal with your cat’s potential reactions.
+Traveling is rather stressful for cats, so consider getting a prescription for some sedatives or anti-anxiety medication to make the moving easier on your feline friend.
 In addition to that, your vet will be able to recommend a reputable vet practice in the city you are moving to.

 – Stress can be contagious.
-As it turns out, cats tend to be more vulnerable to absorbing emotions of their owners.
-They can easily pick up on moving-related anxiety and negativity, so try to keep your mixed emotions under control.
+As it turns out, cats tend to be more vulnerable to absorbing the emotions of their owners.
+They can easily pick up on moving-related anxiety and negativity, so try to keep your mixed feelings under control.

 How to survive moving day with your pets around

-The process of relocating with cats can easily get messy if not planned properly and ahead of time.
+The process of relocating with cats can quickly get messy if not appropriately planned and ahead of time.
 As we all know, moving day is a notoriously overwhelming event both for you and your dear animal friends.

-Also, consider packing your pet’s essentials kit along with your personal travel bag:
+Also, consider packing your pet’s essentials kit along with your travel bag: